purew/rupert/README.md

-# Rustic - Easy to setup CI-server
+# Rupert - Flexible and simple CI-server built in Rust

-`rustic` is an easy to setup CI-server that focuses on simplicity and flexibility.
+`rupert` is an easy to setup CI-server that focuses on simplicity and flexibility.

 Projects are defined in a config-file along with the projects build-steps.
 It is up to the user to setup build-steps suitable for the threat-level of built